supercoderz/supercoderz.github.io/_posts/2012-06-18-building-your-own-mock-objects-with-proxy-pattern-in-java.md

     }
 }

 So how do we use this?
 Below example show a simple factory method to create this and a sample code on how you can use this transparently in your code.
-(The <a class="zem_slink" title="Factory method pattern" href="http://en.wikipedia.org/wiki/Factory_method_pattern" rel="wikipedia" target="_blank">factory class</a> code is not shown in full here). public static Test getInstance() {
+(The <a  title="Factory method pattern" href="http://en.wikipedia.org/wiki/Factory_method_pattern" rel="wikipedia" target="_blank">factory class</a> code is not shown in full here). public static Test getInstance() {
     TestImpl test = new TestImpl();
     Test proxy = (Test) Proxy.newProxyInstance(Test.class.getClassLoader(),